adipurnama/todo/README.md

 Todo is a task management service that enables registered users to easily manage their tasks.
 Each task has a name as well as other optional values including *due date*, *status*, and *description*.
 The next version will include *rank*, so that tasks can be ordered by priority.

 The Todo RESTful API is implemented as a [Spring Boot](https://projects.spring.io/spring-boot/) app running an embedded version of Tomcat.
-For demonstration purposes, the data store is a [HSQLDB](http://hsqldb.org) in-memory database accessed via [Spring JPA](https://projects.spring.io/spring-data-jpa/).
+The data store is a [DynamoDB Local](https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development) running in-memory.
 It uses [JSON Web Tokens (JWT)](https://jwt.io/) for authentication.

 # Table of Contents